Defining sustainable packaging

 A growing focus on packaging

-Although Blue Planet and its focus on ocean pollution was arguably the most significant catalyst, it has long been common for the packaging and the wider industry to receive bad press.
+Although Blue Planet and its focus on ocean pollution were arguably the most significant catalysts, it has long been common for the packaging and the wider industry to receive bad press.

 These issues are why there is now such a focus on – and drive towards – sustainable packaging.